Can you smell sewer gas in your bathroom? Is water leaking around the toilet bowl? Your toilet flange might need to be replaced.

 Aluminum Toilet Flanges

-Typically, only the ring is made of aluminum, which sits on a body made of another material such as plastic or even cast iron.
-Aluminum, however, is a flexible material.
-For this reason, it’s often combined with copper or magnesium to increase its strength.
+Despite the name, in most cases, only the ring is made of aluminum, with a body of another material such as plastic or even cast iron.
+Aluminum is a flexible material, so it is often combined with copper or magnesium to enhance its strength.

 Pros